 SERVICE OR SUPPLY IN-NETWORK PLAN PAYS OUT-OF-NETWORK PLAN PAYS Prescription Drug Card The pharmacy network for the plan is the PreferredONE Retail Network.
-For participating retail pharmacies go to AlabamaBlue.com/PreferredONERetail-PharmacyLocator The only in-network pharmacy for some Tier 4 (specialty) drugs is the Pharmacy Select Network.
-Go to AlabamaBlue.com/SelfAdministered-SpecialtyDrugList for a list of these Tier 4 (specialty) drugs Some drugs require precertification Prescription drugs can be dispensed for up to a 30-day supply Some copays combined for diabetic supplies View the Source Rx 1.0 list that applies to the plan at AlabamaBlue.com/SourceRx1DrugList4T 100% of the allowed amount, subject to the following copayments: Tier 1 drugs \$15 copayment per prescription Tier 2 drugs \$60 copayment per prescription Tier 3 drugs \$100 copayment per prescription Tier 4 (specialty) drugs 50% coinsurance per prescription Not covered
+For participating retail pharmacies go to AlabamaBlue.com/PreferredONERetailPharmacyLocator The only in-network pharmacy for some Tier 4 (specialty) drugs is the Pharmacy Select Network.
+Go to AlabamaBlue.com/SelfAdministeredSpecialtyDrugList for a list of these Tier 4 100% of the allowed amount, subject to the following copayments or coinsurance: Tier 1 drugs \$15 copayment Tier 2 drugs \$60 copayment Tier 3 drugs \$100 copayment Tier 4 specialty drugs 50% of the allowed amount Not covered (specialty) drugs Some drugs require precertification Maintenance and Non-Maintenance drugs can be dispensed for up to a 30- day supply Specialty drugs may be purchased up to a 30-day supply Some copays combined for diabetic supplies Covered Insulin Products \$99 maximum cost share per 30-day supply View the Source Rx 1.0 list that applies to the plan at AlabamaBlue.com/SourceRx1DrugList4 T Some immunizations may be received from in-network pharmacy that participates in the Pharmacy Vaccine Network. • A list of eligible vaccines these pharmacies may provide can be found at AlabamaBlue.com/VaccineNetworkDrug List